 The first step of the potential phased approach would include the implementation of nonstructural BMPs by permittees, such as increasing the frequency and efficiency of street sweeping.
 In their National Menu of Best Management Practices for Stormwater - Phase II, USEPA reports that conventional mechanical street sweepers can reduce non-point source pollution by 5 to 30% (USEPA, 1999a).
 The removal efficiencies of sediment for conventional sweepers are dependent on the size of particles.
 Conventional sweepers, including mechanical broom sweepers and vacuum-assisted wet sweepers, have removal efficiencies of approximately 15 to 50% for particles less than 500 micrometers and up to approximately 65% for larger particles (Walker and Wong, 1999).
 USEPA reports that vacuum-assisted dry street sweeping can remove significantly more pollution, including fine sediment and metals, before the pollutants are mobilized by rainwater.
 USEPA reports a 50 to 88% overall reduction in annual sediment loading for residential areas by vacuum-assisted dry street sweepers.
-Sutherland and Jelen (1997) showed a total removal efficiency of 70% for fine particles and up to 96% for larger particles by vacuum - assisted dry sweepers (also known as small-micron surface sweepers).
+As reported by Walker and Wong in a 1999 study of the effectiveness of street sweeping for stormwater pollution control, Sutherland and Jelen (1997) showed a total removal efficiency of 70% for fine particles and up to 96% for larger particles by vacuum - assisted dry sweepers (also known as small-micron surface sweepers).
 Upgrading to vacuum-assisted dry sweeping would translate to a significant reduction of sediments.
-In their 1999 Preliminary Data Summary of Urban Stormwater Best Management Practices, USEPA estimated cost data for both standard mechanical and vacuum-assisted dry sweepers as shown in Table 6-1.
+In their 1999 Preliminary Data Summary of Urban

-4 This TMDL only addresses 1.5 square miles of the 2.9 square mile Marina del Rey watershed.
+&lt;sup>4 This TMDL only addresses 1.5 square miles of the 2.9 square mile Marina del Rey watershed.
 Water comprises 0.08 square miles of the area.
 It is not expected that the MS4 and Caltrans permittees will need to address areas of open water to meet the waste load allocations.
 Therefore, areas of water are not considered in the calculation of the cost analysis.
 The remaining 1.42 square miles is considered the portion of the watershed that may require BMPs and therefore, used in the cost analysis for the purposes of this TMDL.